Characteristics of the Image

 - Image has properties associated with a 3D, high-definition, photographic negative!

-- Cloth has numerous pre-medieval, textile characteristics with a three-to-one herringbone weave!
+- Cloth has several pre-medieval, textile characteristics with a three-to-one herringbone weave!

-- Obviously “the man on the cloth” was a criminal found guilty of a capital offense who was unusually both scourged (a punishment for non-capital crimes) and crucified.
+- Obviously “the man on the cloth” was a criminal found guilty of a capital offense who was unusually both severely scourged and crucified.
 Under Jewish law the body should have been buried before sundown, probably in one of the two plots specifically reserved for criminals.

 - The image is of a real man—approximately 5' 11", 175 lbs., 30-35 years of age, with distinctive Jewish traits (e.g., hair in a pigtail)—who had undergone a unique crucifixion, matching the crucifixion of Jesus in the Biblical record.
 In that regard, one should take note of the fact that the emperor, Constantine, outlawed crucifixion in the early fourth century.

-- Pollen found on the cloth provides forensic evidence for a Jerusalem presence and for some key locations on what was likely the historical trail the Shroud traveled before residing in Turin, Italy over the past several centuries.
+- Pollen and floral images found on the cloth provide forensic evidence for a likely Jerusalem presence and for some key locations on what was likely the historical trail the Shroud traveled before residing in Turin, Italy over the past several centuries.

 - The depiction of a Jewish burial and a Roman crucifixion found on this image is “not what any forger with medieval or modern presuppositions would have thought of; but it makes complete sense of the texts and comforts with the other ancient evidence." — John T. Robinson (New Testament Scholar)